DrehanM/PintOperatingSystem/doc/project2.md

 } priority_t;
 ```

 When a thread yields ownership of a shared resource (semaphore, lock, monitor) it might need to modify its priority.
-The following function will update a thread's priority and its priority_donation_list.
+The following function will update a thread's priority and its `priority_donation_list`.
 ```
 void decrement_priority(void *resource_address) {};
 ```

-This function sets the priority of a thread to prioriy and adds a list element containing the resource_address and the priority value to the threads priority_donation_list.
+This function sets the priority of a thread to prioriy and adds a list element containing the `resource_address` and the `priority` value to the thread's `priority_donation_list`.
 ```
 void donate_priority(thread_t *thread, void *resource_address, int prioriy) {};
 ```